 RED CROSS RESPONSE The Red Cross is working with government and community partners to coordinate food and water distribution to where it is most needed.

-Tuesday night, the Red Cross and community organizations cared for more than 40 people in emergency shelters.
-Almost 8,000 people stayed overnight in shelters since the storms began.
+Almost 8,000 people have stayed overnight in shelters since the February winter storms began.
 All Red Cross-supported shelters have COVID-19 safety protocols in place.
 This includes conducting a health screening process for everyone coming into the shelter, providing masks, ensuring additional space between cots, and using enhanced cleaning and disinfecting practices.

-More than 350 Red Cross disaster workers are providing shelter, have served more than 95,100 meals and snacks and distributed more than 23,700 emergency supplies, including kits to help people clean up after pipes burst in their homes.
-Red Cross workers have also provided nearly 2,000 individual care contacts to help people with medical or disability needs, or to provide emotional and spiritual support.
+More than 300 Red Cross disaster workers have helped to provide shelter, more than 111,000 meals and snacks and some 24,400 emergency supplies, including kits to help people clean up after pipes burst in their homes.
+Red Cross workers have also provided nearly 2,200 individual care contacts to help people with medical or disability needs, or to provide emotional and spiritual support.

 Visit redcross.org/shelter, download the free Red Cross Emergency app or call 211 to find a safe location near you.